What equipment do I need to cook outside in the UK?

 What’s the difference between ProQ and Bradley Smokers?

 ProQ smokers offer the full American-style low ‘n’ slow BBQ experience.
-This is very different to the way we barbecue in the UK.
+This is very different to the way we barbecue and cook outdoors in the UK.
 Rather than having a few sausages sizzling on a small grill, think racks of ribs, beef briskets and even whole chickens slowly cooking above charcoal and woodchips over 8 hours.

 Bradley smokers are the ultimate in intuitive and fuss-free smoking.
 All you need is a way to safely run a mains power supply outside – then plug it in and you’re good to go!
-They’re ideal for regular outdoor smoking without the need for constant monitoring.
+They’re ideal for regular UK outdoor smoking without the need for constant monitoring.
 With a Bradley smoker, you’ll have more time to sit back, relax and enjoy the summer evenings with your friends and family.

-The ideal entry-level smoker, or for keen outdoor cooks with limited space.
+The ideal entry-level smoker, or for keen UK outdoor cooks with limited space.
 With a total footprint of only 40cm and at under 1m tall, you can even fit this ProQ smoker on a terrace or balcony.
 So, now you can put the ‘not enough space’ concern to rest and finally host the summer cook out you’ve always wanted.

 for the serious carnivore.
 To give you an idea of how much meat you can cook in the Elite, it fits 8 whole chickens at once.
 Go for the ProQ Elite if you have the whole rugby club coming over, or perhaps everyone from your local.
 One thing’s for sure, no one will go hungry!